Dav0ud/imagegridviewer/README.md

 ## Usage

 After installation, you can run the application using the `igridvu` command from anywhere.

+### Starting with a Dataset

+To load a set of images directly, provide the common image prefix:

 ```bash
 igridvu <image_prefix> [suffix_file] [--columns N]